tylertian123/ryver-latexbot/usage_guide.md

 ### Turning Keyword Watches Off
 You can turn keyword watches off entirely so you don't receive any notifications by using `@latexbot watch off`.
 To turn it back on, use `@latexbot watch on`.

+### Suppressing Keyword Watches
+To temporarily suppress keyword watch notifications, use `@latexbot watch suppress <seconds>`.
+This is completely separate from turning it off/on.
+To un-suppress without having to wait the full duration, simply suppress with a duration of 0, i.e. `@latexbot watch suppress 0`.

 ### Setting Your Activity Timeout
 Your activity timeout is how long you're considered "active" for after you send a message.